 You may have not given much thought to the batteries you will send to New Zealand, but there are strict regulations that you need to know when shipping batteries internationally.
 This is because batteries can be a safety risk and be the cause of fires.
 Sending batteries by air freight and sea freight invokes different rules.
 Here is what you need to know:

 Sending Standard Batteries

 Sending standard lithium batteries such as AA or AAA batteries is not recommended when using sea freight.
-However, it is not against the law to do so when contained in a device with a hard plastic shell or within hard plastic casing.
+However, it is not against the law to do so when contained in a device with a hard plastic shell or within a hard plastic casing.
 When transporting these types of batteries with air freight, they must be placed inside their respective device and cannot be packaged in any other material or casing.

 Sending Lithium-ion Batteries

 Sending lithium-ion batteries is possible in both sea freight and air freight by leaving them in their devices or by placing them in a hard plastic case.
 However, there is an additional rule when transporting them by air freight.
 In these situations, the lithium-ion battery must have a watt-hours rating of less than 100.

 NB: You can also only send a maximum of 4 by air, with a maximum of 2 per package.

 Sending Batteries Inside Power Tools

 Sending batteries inside power tools is significantly different from using air freight or using sea freight.
 In the former, the batteries must be attached to the device and any spares must be packaged in a spare container made of hard plastic.

 NB: For air freight, no pack can contain more than two batteries and no consignment can contain more than four.